cimt-unia/BBTransformer/README.md

 ## Advanced: Component-Level API

-For custom workflows, all components are individually accessible [4]:
+For custom workflows, all components are individually accessible:

 ```python
 import bbtransformer as bbt